HExSA-Lab/newlib-cygwin/README.nautilus.md

 $ cp /newlib-install/x86_64-pc-nautilus/lib/crt0.o <nautilus-dir>/newlib
 $ cp /newlib-install/x86_64-pc-nautilus/include/* <nautilus-dir>/newlib_inc
 ```

+There's another helper script in `naut-scripts/copy.sh` for this as well.

 ## References
 These StackOverflow questions were helpful in finding out what was going on with automake